 On the one hand, we’re very fortunate that Ashok is generally a well-behaved baby.
 On the other hand, the one issue we have is that he’s a diva when it comes to eating.
 First, he’s exclusively formula fed.
 Second, at the time, his feeding intervals were every 3-4 hours.
 Third, he demands that his formula be at just the right temperature.
 That can create some anxious moments if hunger strikes at an inconvenient location.
 We once had to pull into an empty parking lot to feed him, when feeding time came 50 miles from the nearest town.

 Two things that did help us: mom told us to bring both a thermos and an insulated carrier to put ice in.
 We could fill the thermos with boiling water in the morning at the hotel, and use it to mix with the formula powder the rest of the day.
+If you are a breastfeeding mom, then you might want to bring a free breast pump along with you so that you can have an easier and convenient time.
 Meanwhile, since Ashok doesn’t eat 8 ounces at one sitting yet, the carrier and ice kept us from having to waste expensive liquid formula.
 This all made it easier to get him to eat, even if the location wasn’t the most convenient.